 Case of the Week

 Exit Strategies for Real Estate Investors, Part 27 Subchapter S Corporation CRT and Sale

 Case:Karl Hendricks was a man with the golden touch.
 Throughout his life, it seemed every investment idea that he touched turned to gold.
-By far, Karl was most successful with real estate investments.
-It was definitely his passion.
+Karl's passion was real estate, and he was very successful in his investments.